 It’s hard to think of a flower that screams fall as much as mums do.
 These plants pop up practically everywhere this season, with good reason.
-They are hardy plants that can withstand the changing climate, and add lovely pops of color to your porch.
-Here’s how to care for mums and keep them thriving.
+They are hardy plants that can withstand the changing climate and add lovely pops of colour to your porch.
+Here’s how to care for mum flowers and keep them thriving.

 One of the most frequent questions I get asked in the fall is how to care for mums and extend the blooms of these hardy plants!
-Hardy Mums, Chrysanthemums, or Fall Mums are everywhere in the fall: garden centers, grocery stores, and seemingly everyone in the neighborhood’s front porch.
+Hardy Mums, Chrysanthemums, or Fall Mums are everywhere in the fall: garden centres, grocery stores, and seemingly everyone in the neighbourhood’s front porch.

-These vibrant autumn bloomers are easy to care for and come in a ton of different colors and sizes, making them a great choice for any garden or fall planter project.
+These vibrant autumn bloomers are easy to care for and come in many different colours and sizes, making them a great choice for any garden or fall planter project.
 They also happen to be affordable and, with the proper care, can last quite a while.

 Why Grow Hardy Mums?

 Hardy mums are drought-resistant, don’t generally get a lot of diseases or attract pests, and are very low maintenance.
-Additionally, this late-season bloomer comes in a wide variety of colors and sizes so it will look at home in any style of garden.
+Additionally, this late-season bloomer comes in a wide variety of colours and sizes, so it will look at home in any style of garden.

-Mums can be planted in containers or in the ground, and take well to propagation and creative planter projects like pumpkin planters.
+Fall mums can be planted in containers or in the ground and take well to propagation and creative planter projects like pumpkin planters.

 Tips for Picking Mums That Will Last